MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 If your desktop flow run fails, go to [Errors when running attended or unattended desktop flows](/troubleshoot/power-platform/power-automate/desktop-flows/troubleshoot-errors-running-attended-or-unattended-desktop-flows) and find mitigation steps for different error codes.

+If you encounter erorrs related to desktop flow run queue, you can learn more how to [troubleshoot desktop flow run queue errors](/troubleshoot/power-platform/power-automate/desktop-flows/troubleshoot-desktop-flow-run-queue-errors).

 ## Collect machine logs

 There are several logs you can collect for the machine’s configuration and service logs.
 To do so, select **Exports logs** link in the Troubleshoot tool.